50 Worst Habits for Your Heart

 The study concluded that participants with better emotional vitality had lower risks for developing coronary disease.

-The Remedy Rx: Spend time with people who make you feel good.
+The Rx: Spend time with people who make you feel good.
 Observe your mood when hanging out with your friends and family and increase the amount of time you spend with them if they boost your zest for life.
 Spending adequate time with your support system can ensure you handle everyday stresses better, without these stressful situations affecting your ticker.

 You're Not Meal Planning